abellion/resolver/README.md

 - Well tested code
 - No external dependencies
 - Works with php >= 5.6.4
-- PSR-1, PSR-2 and PSR-4 complient
+- PSR-1, PSR-2 and PSR-4 compliant

 ## Performances